 Should I Use Primary Research or Secondary Research: How Do I Decide?

-- You may have negative feelings where primary research is concerned, believing perhaps that this will mean additional work for you, or that it will add to the difficultly levels of your project.
-However, it is likely you will have access to a considerable amount of help as you go along, which may come from your tutor(s), professor(s) or from various online sources.
+- You may have negative feelings where primary research is concerned, believing perhaps that this will mean additional work for you, or that it will add to the difficulty levels of your project.
+However, you will likely have access to a considerable amount of help as you go along, which may come from your tutor(s), professor(s), or various online sources.
 Furthermore, this experience may benefit you in any career you embark on in the future.

 - In the event you choose to use primary research for your study, it will be necessary for you to determine what type of data you should collect – quantitative or qualitative?
 Indeed, you might choose a combination of both data types.
 Quantitative data is suitable for addressing questions concerning amounts and numbers, and when you have to deal with measurable events or phenomena.
 On the other hand, qualitative data is useful if you have to find out, for instance, why individuals behave in a certain way and/or what their in-depth feelings and emotions are.